GSTT-CSC/hazen-web-app/README.md

 cd hazen-web-app
 pip install -r requirements.txt
 ```

+## Setup on Ubuntu (Linux)

+The hazen-web-app **requires** manual installation of the following software:
+- Postgres: database software for storing user data, acquisition data, etc.
+- hazen-web-app (i.e.: this repo) - requires Python3.8 or above and `pip`

+Official PostgreSQL installation instructions for Ubuntu-based Linux distros: [PostgreSQL installation](https://www.postgresql.org/download/linux/ubuntu/).
+A default superuser is created during the installation.
+To create and access databases, additional users can be created by following the steps outlined [here](https://kb.objectrocket.com/postgresql/how-to-create-a-role-in-postgres-1454).
+Create a new database called `hazen`.

+Follow instructions above to clone the hazen-web-app repo and install required packages.

 #### Troubleshooting tips
 If any of the required packages error out, try installing the problematic packages one by one.